PostDocJS/postdoc/README.md

    3. `include <name>`
 2. `build` - runs the build in *production* mode.
 3. `run` - runs the build in *development* mode, watches for changes and serves the output directory.
+4. `init` - creates the minimal structure of the PostDoc project.

 Other commands behave as mocks and do nothing.